-Graduating in the Summer was definitely my biggest achievement of 2019.
-After spending three years working towards my BA in Fine Art, it was a great feeling to finally achieve it!
-If you haven’t had a chance to check it out yet you can read the full graduation post here.
+The first, and largest, goal that I set myself was to graduate from university in the Summer of 2019.
+It was most definitely my biggest achievement of 2019 and is something that I’m sure I’ll be proud of for years to come.
+After spending three years working towards my BA in Fine Art, it was such a great feeling to finally achieve it and say that I had a degree.

-Since then I’ve been so lucky to be invited to other press nights across the city including Jimmy’s (bar, restaurant and music venue), The Liverpool Gin Distillery, LUSH and even Pandora at The Ivy in Manchester.
+Since then I’ve also been lucky to be invited to other press nights across the city including Jimmy’s (a bar, restaurant and music venue), The Liverpool Gin Distillery, LUSH and even Pandora at The Ivy in Manchester.

 Image taken from Vogue Runway.

-Since moving back home in the summer, I’ve worked at two different PR agencies (a mix of lifestyle, music, fashion and toys/games PR).
+Throughout the year I also worked as a brand ambassador, a committee member for my sports society, and of course continued running my blog!
+Since moving back home, I’ve worked at two different PR agencies (a mix of lifestyle, music, fashion and toys/games PR).
 One of them was as a placement and the other was as a freelancer.
 Again this has all been great experience for me when it comes to building my CV.
-I’m yet to find a full-time job but hopefully something will come up soon!

 700 on Instagram: When I set this goal I’d lost all faith in ever reaching it.
 Instagram is such a hit and miss platform for me.
 I’m not a big fan of it but I have it anyway (who else feels the same?).
 That being said I managed to exceed this goal and I’m finishing the year with over 800 followers.

 A bonus (not so) little extra for me was doubling my blog views this year!
-I was NOT expecting to achieve this in 2019 so when earlier this month I saw my blog views tip over double of what they were last year I couldn’t believe it.
+I was NOT expecting to achieve this in 2019.
 It’s such a great feeling seeing the extra work that I’ve put into my blog this year pay off in the end.
 Same again next year?
 (I’m not so sure haha!)

-This was probably my favourite goal for 2019.
+My final, and probably most favourite, goal for 2019 was to learn more about arts & culture.
 As much as setting statistic-based goals is important, a knowledge-based goal is always something that I enjoy setting myself.
 In my 2019 goals post I wrote “This year I’m hoping to develop a lot more of a knowledge of the arts, and more specifically music” and since then I’ve definitely achieved this!

 The full list: